gridai/grid-docs/products/global-cli-configs/cli-api/grid-sync-env.md

 ## Steps to create `requirements.txt`

 Create `requirements.txt` as suggested.
-Note `touch requirements.txt` is required if it does not already exist.
+Note `touch requirements.txt` is required if the file does not already exist.

 ```bash
 touch requirements.txt